Btibert3/pypeds/README.md

 ## Install and Test Notes

 -  use clean python 3.7 environment, just python (conda create -n test-pypeds python=3.7) to test the setup and install with `pip install .`

+## TODO

+- go back on older surveys farther than standard naming syntax (hd is older than 2002)